 In short, the programs required for the configuration described in this chapter are:

-Of these, only postfix is installed with the base system; you can install the other programs from the NetBSD package collection, pkgsrc.
+Only postfix is installed with the base system; you can install the other programs from the NetBSD package collection, pkgsrc.

-Since NetBSD 4.0, postfix is the default MTA (Mail Transport Agent) and sendmail was removed.
-Also, because sendmail is widely popular and several programs like fetchmail are designed to be used with it, postfix includes a command line wrapper that accepts sendmail's commands line syntax but works with postfix.
+Because sendmail is widely popular and several programs like fetchmail are designed to be used with it, postfix includes a command line wrapper that accepts sendmail's commands line syntax but works with postfix.
 See sendmail(1) for more details.

 Before continuing, remember that none of the programs presented in this chapter is mandatory: there are other applications performing similar tasks and many users prefer them.
 You'll find different opinions reading the mailing lists.
 You can also use different strategies for sending and receiving mail: the one explained here is only a starting point; once you understand how it works you'll probably want to modify it to suit your needs or to adopt a different method altogether.

 At the opposite extreme of the example presented here, there is the usage of an application like Mozilla, which does everything and frees you from the need of configuring many components: with Mozilla you can browse the Internet, send and receive mail and read news.
 Besides, the setup is very simple.
 There is a price to pay, though: Mozilla is a “closed” program that will not cooperate easily with other standard Unix utilities.

 Another possibility is to use emacs to read mail and news.
 Emacs needs no introduction to Unix users but, in case you don't know, it is an extensible editor (although calling emacs an editor is somewhat reductive) which becomes a complete work environment, and can be used to read mail, news and to perform many operations.
 For many people emacs is the only environment that they need and they use it for all their work.
 The configuration of emacs for mail and news is described in the emacs manual.